 Re-bootstrap

-If the LWM2M Client and the LWM2M Server cannot communicate by the other interfaces due to security issue (e.g. key mismatch) , the LWM2M Server wants to update read-only Resource(s), or re-bootstrap is needed for any other reasons, the LWM2M Client or the LWM2M Server MAY perform re-bootstrap process by using client initiated bootstrap or server initiated bootstrap mode.
+If the LWM2M Client and the LWM2M Server cannot communicate by the other interfaces due to a security issue (e.g. key mismatch) , the LWM2M Server wants to update read-only Resource(s), or re-bootstrap is needed for any other reasons, the LWM2M Client or the LWM2M Server MAY perform a re-bootstrap by using the client initiated bootstrap or server initiated bootstrap mode.

-Note that B.1.1 Security Recommendation is also applied

-Since the LWM2M Client is already bootstrapped previously, re-bootstrap message MAY NOT need to have all the Resources of the specific Object Instance.
-Therefore re-bootstrap message can be used for updating some Resources of the Object Instance, which can reduce communication overhead.
+Since the LWM2M Client is already bootstrapped, the re-bootstrap message MAY NOT need to have all the Resources of the specific Object Instance.
+Therefore, the re-bootstrap message can be used for updating a sub-set of the Resources of the Object Instance which can reduce the communication overhead.

+Editor’s notes: clarify that re-bootstrap can only be done with the bootstrap server and bootstrap keeying material

+Bootstrap Security

+If the Server wants to change security materials (i.e., LWM2M Server URI, Security Mode, and Security Key), the change MUST be done by one single logical operation for consistency.
+After this change, the Client MUST disconnect DTLS session and re-connect DTLS session.

+Editor’s Note: Security Mechanism for bootstrap interface must be provided.
+This security mechanism must use a different set of keying material form what is used for the LWM2M service.

 Device Management & Service Enablement Interface

-This interface is used by the LWM2M Server to access Resources available from a LWM2M Client using Read, Write or Execute operations.
+This interface is used by the LWM2M Server to access Resources available from a LWM2M Client using Read, Write, Execute, Create, or Delete operations.
 The operations that a Resource supports are defined in the definition of its Object.